WARDEN Explained

 While

-- Select the next event by checking the event with minimum time to
+curtime(simulation time) is <Inf- Select the next event by checking the event queue; in case of ties,

-event; in case of ties, untie using the order declared in
+untie using the order declared in

-(end simulation) - Evaluate the reaction of the event by looking at the relevant expression from the list of event reactions
+add_ttefor initial time to events.
+If there are no events left, the event time isInfor if the user setscurtime = Infthen the simulation ends. - Evaluate the reaction of the event by looking at the relevant expression from the list of event reactions

-- Select the next event by checking the event with minimum time to
+- Select the next event by checking the event queue; in case of ties,

-event; in case of ties, untie using the order declared in
+untie using the order declared in

 - Once the specific “simulation” is done, compute outputs vectorized (discount outcomes as relevant based on their type, aggregate data as relevant, obtain timed frequency outputs if needed, etc.)